DesireeMcElroy/zillow-regression-project/README.md

 ## Results
 The two tweedieregressor models with degrees of 0 or 1 outperformed the baseline:
-1. Lowest RMSE value of 186,000, almodt 25,000 less than my baseline
+1. Lowest RMSE value of 186,000, almost 25,000 less than my baseline
 2. Performed poorly on test dataset

 Need to improve model since it performed so poorly on test dataset.